Medical Physics Residency Program (CAMPEP Accredited)

 Program Director: Leonard Kim, Assistant Professor

 The Radiation Oncology Medical Physics Residency Program at Rutgers Cancer Institute of New Jersey and Rutgers Robert Wood Johnson Medical School is CAMPEP-accredited and intended for individuals seeking initial clinical experience as a radiation oncology physicist.
-We offer a collegial, mentoring environment with experienced fellow physicists with clinical and academic expertise.
-Residents engage in a broad range of clinical duties in a well-equipped radiation oncology department.
+Residents engage in a broad range of clinical duties in a well-equipped radiation oncology department with experienced physicists with both clinical and academic expertise.
 Graduates are eligible to take the American Board of Radiology certification exam in Therapeutic Medical Physics and perform as independent, qualified medical physicists.

 Applicants should hold either a CAMPEP-accredited M.S. or Ph.D. in Medical Physics or a Ph.D. in a related field (e.g., physics, engineering) with additional medical physics coursework.
-Prospective applicants are referred to the following information on the specific prerequisites for medical physics residency: http://www.campep.org/ProspectiveApplicants.asp
+Coursework requirements for prospective applicants may be satisfied by enrolling in the Rutgers Graduate School of Biomedical Sciences Medical Physics program: http://rwjms.rutgers.edu/gsbs/CertificateinMedicalPhysics.html.

-Qualified applicants may apply to the program through the AAPM Common Application Program: http://aapm.org/cap/
+Qualified applicants may apply to the residency program through the AAPM Common Application Program: http://aapm.org/cap/

 New residency openings are generally posted in the autumn with a December application deadline.
 Selected applicants will be invited to interview on-campus at their own expense.
 Interviews are typically conducted starting January with offers made in mid-February in conformance to the WGCMPR Gentleman’s Agreement.
 Newly hired residents normally begin work on July 1.
-There are currently two residents in the program.
+The program has funding for up to three full-time residents.

 The 2-year program conforms to the CAMPEP standards for a Radiation Oncology Physics Residency Curriculum: http://www.campep.org/ResidencyStandards.pdf

-Residents work primarily out of the Robert Wood Johnson University Hospital (RWJUH) in New Brunswick, New Jersey, with the opportunity to rotate to departments at the RWJUH in Hamilton and University Hospital in Newark.
-Residents work alongside 7 staff physicists and 3 staff dosimetrists at New Brunswick and receive frequent and personalized feedback and guidance.
+Residents work primarily at the Robert Wood Johnson University Hospital (RWJUH) in New Brunswick, New Jersey, with the opportunity to rotate to other affiliated hospitals.
+Residents work alongside 7 staff physicists and 3 staff dosimetrists at RWJUH.

-All residents are encouraged to engage in research and didactic activities and will be given the opportunity to present at and attend professional conferences.
+All residents are encouraged to engage in research projects and will be given the opportunity to present at and attend professional conferences.

 The Program Statistics: